will-crocker/Latin-101/hw7.md

 Will Crocker HW

-Daedalus pennas sibi et Icaro filio fecit.
+1. Daedalus pennas sibi et Icaro filio fecit.
-Deadalus made wings for him.
+   Deadalus made wings for himself and his son Icaro.

-Bacchus Ariadnen amauit et sibi in coniugium abduxit.
+2. Bacchus Ariadnen amauit et sibi in coniugium abduxit.
-Bacchus loved Aridnen and he married her.
+   Bacchus loved Aridnen and he married her for himself.

-Pelopia gladium eripuit, et in pectus sibi detrusit.
+3. Pelopia gladium eripuit, et in pectus sibi detrusit.
-Pelopia took the sword and he pushed it through the chest
+   Pelopia took the sword and she thrust it through her own chest

-Iuno Venus Minerua formam sibi uindicauerunt.
+4. Juno Venus Minerua formam sibi uindicauerunt.
-Iuno took the form of venus and avenged Minerua
+   Juno, Venus, and Minerua claimed they were the most beautiful.

-Ulysses fluctibus iactabatur; Leucothea balteum ei dedit et sibi pectus uinciret.
+5. Ulysses fluctibus iactabatur; Leucothea balteum ei dedit et sibi pectus uinxit.
-Ulysses was tossed about by the waves; Leucothea gave him a belt to win.
+   Ulysses was tossed about by the waves; Leucothea gave a garment to him, he wrapped it around his chest for himself.

-Achelous fluuius in omnes figuras se immutabat.
+6. Achelous fluuius in omnes figuras se immutabat.
 Achelous fluuius in omnes figuras se immutabat. hic cum Hercule propter Deianirae coniugium pugnauit,  et in taurum se conuertit.
    Achelous changed his own figure.
 When he fought Hercules for the marriage of Deianirae.
 He then turned himslef into a bull.